Mike-ops273/sysadmin/dev_tooling/readme.md

-# Auto install tools with Homebrew for MacOS
+# Auto install tools with Homebrew for MacOS :wrench:

 ### Run the script